Reader's Digest: Sweepstakes agreement

-The agreement appeared to adversely affect Reader's Digest circulation in the U.S. Its 1970s peak circulation was 17 million U.S. subscribers.

 The UK edition of Reader's Digest has also been criticized by the Trading Standards Institute for preying on the elderly and vulnerable with misleading bulk mailings that claim the recipient is guaranteed a large cash prize and advising them not to discuss this with anyone else.
 Following their complaint, the Advertising Standards Authority said they would be launching an investigation.
 The ASA investigation upheld the complaint in 2008, ruling that the Reader's Digest mailing was irresponsible and misleading (particularly for the elderly) and had breached three clauses of the Committee of Advertising Practice code.
 Reader's Digest was told not to use this mailing again.

 International editions

 International editions have made Reader's Digest the best-selling monthly journal in the world.
 Its worldwide circulation including all editions has reached 17 million copies and 70 million readers.
 Reader's Digest is currently published in 49 editions and 21 languages and is available in over 70 countries, including Slovenia, Croatia, and Romania in 2008.

 Its international editions account for about 50% of the magazine's trade volume.
 In each market, local editors commission or purchase articles for their own markets and share content with U.S. and other editions.
 The selected articles are then translated by local translators and the translations edited by the local editors to make them match the "well-educated informal" style of the American edition.

 Over the 90 years, the company has published editions in various languages in different countries, or for different regions.
 Often, these editions started out as translations of the U.S. version of the magazine, but over time they became unique editions, providing material more germane to local readers.
 Local editions that still publish the bulk of the American Reader's Digest are usually titled with a qualifier, such as the Portuguese edition, Seleções do Reader's Digest (Selections from Reader's Digest), or the Swedish edition, Reader's Digest Det Bästa (The Best of Reader's Digest).

 The list is sorted by year of first publication.
-Some countries had editions but no longer do; for example, the Danish version of Reader's Digest (Det Bedste) ceased publication in 2005 and was replaced by the Swedish version; as a result, the Swedish edition covers stories about both countries (but written solely in Swedish).
+Some countries had editions but no longer do; for example, the Danish version of Reader's Digest (Det Bedste) ceased publication in 2005 and was replaced by the Swedish version (Det Bästa); as a result, the Swedish edition covers stories about both countries (but written solely in Swedish).